spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 ## Current version

-The current version of Media Library Pro is v2.
-We highly recommand to use at least v2.1.7 as previous versions contain a security issue.
+The current version of Media Library Pro is v3.

 You will find upgrade instructions [here](/docs/laravel-medialibrary/v10/handling-uploads-with-media-library-pro/upgrading).